ryanburnette/html-asset-ref/README.md

-# html-asset-ref
+# htmlassetref

-`htmlassetref` is a Go package designed to update URL references within HTML content.
-It provides a simple and convenient way to search for HTML tags containing attributes such as src, href, or srcset that reference URLs and modify them based on a callback function.
+`htmlassetref` is a Go package that enables the modification of URL references within HTML content.
+It offers a straightforward and convenient approach to identify HTML tags with attributes like src, href, or srcset that reference URLs, allowing for easy customization based on a callback function.
+With `htmlassetref`, developers can efficiently update and manipulate URL references in HTML, facilitating tasks such as rewriting asset URLs, handling path adjustments, or implementing custom transformations.

 ## Usage